Switzerland in the Eurovision Song Contest 1986: Regional selections

 The Swiss Broadcasting Corporation (SRG SSR) held a national final to select its entry for the Eurovision Song Contest 1986.
 The broadcaster had its divisions independently use their own selection methods, which would end with a final round featuring all of the songs selected by each regional division.

 Swiss-French broadcaster Télévision suisse romande (TSR) and Swiss Italian broadcaster Televisione svizzera di lingua italiana (TSI) internally selected their entries, while Swiss German and Romansh broadcaster Schweizer Fernsehen der deutschen und rätoromanischen Schweiz (SF DRS) held a preliminary round to select its songs, with Schweizer Radio: Radio der deutschen und rätoromanischen Schweiz (SR DRS) holding a separate selection to enter a Romansh song to this preliminary round.
 Eligible songs were required to have been composed by songwriters from Switzerland or Liechtenstein, and the deadline for the song registration was on 15 October.

 German-Romansh preliminary round

 Festival dalla Musica Romontscha

 SR DRS held a selection to enter a Romansh song in the German-Romansh preliminary round.
 The first edition of Festival dalla Musica Romontscha was not related to Eurovision, but the second edition, which was held from 12–17 August 1985 at the Circus Nock Tent in Disentis, selected an entry for the preliminary round.
 Nineteen groups participated.
 The winner is presumed to have been Linard Bardill and Shefali Banerjee.

+Among the other participating groups were Alexi & Marcus with their song "Il clom dalla Greina", Retuorn 85, Remedy, Prisma, and Hades.